Visual Studio 2013 Update 3 Release Notes

 To learn more about Scaffolding, see: ASP.NET Scaffolding in Visual Studio 2013.

-With Update 3, we’ve added proper support for ASP.NET MVC and Web API packages v5.2, which was not working as intended in Update 2.
+With Update 3, we added proper support for ASP.NET MVC and Web API packages v5.2 that did not work as intended in Update 2.

 JSON Editor: Auto-formatting and Brace Matching

 The JSON editor enables developers to work with JSON files using the rich code editor in Visual Studio, with capabilities such as colorization, syntax validation and more.

 In Update 3 we added options to give users more control over the editor, including the ability to turn off auto-formatting.

 To learn more about the JSON editor see: New JSON Editor Features in Visual Studio 2013 Update 2 CTP2.